| | |

 Headlined by William Shakepeare’s most complex, coveted lead role, film versions of The Tragedy of Hamlet have become the pinnacle for many an actor to flex his (or even her) chops.
 IMDB.com shows more than 20 versions of the play, dating from 1921 to 2025.
 A handful of these are easily accessible to most viewers at any given time — some which merit a watch — but not every version will suit student audiences.
 In the post below, I’ll give you a quick overview of a few popular versions, and my opinions on each, along with quick hits on some other films you might be curious about.

 I’ll continue to update this post as I’m able to watch new versions.
-Next up will be the 2009 TV version starring David Tennant.
+Next up will be the 2015 version starring Benedict Cumberbatch.

 Hamlet (1990) • Directed by Franco Zefferelli